contextjs/context/src/context/README.md

 You can find a list of available templates in the [@contextjs/templates README](https://www.npmjs.com/package/@contextjs/templates).

----
+## Project commands
+- `ctx new <template> --name <projectName>`: Create a new project using the specified template.
+- `ctx build [projectName1 projectName2 ...]`: Builds one or more projects
+- `ctx watch [projectName1 projectName2 ...]`: Watches one or more projects for changes and rebuilds them automatically
+- `ctx restore [projectName1 projectName2 ...]`: Restores the project dependencies and configurations
+- `ctx run [projectName1 projectName2 ...]`: Runs the specified projects.
+- `ctx --version`: Displays the current version of the CLI
+- `ctx -v`: Alias for `--version`

 ## Project Structure

-When you create a new project using `ctx new api myApi`, the following layout is generated:
+When you create a new project using `ctx new webapi myapi`, the following layout is generated:

 ```
-myApi/
+myapi/
-├── myApi.ctxp
+├── myapi.ctxp
 ├── tsconfig.json
 ├── package.json
 └── src/